DaemonSnake/gcc-abbreviated-cpp-lambda/README.md

 ## Try It

-You can try the compiler live [here](http://www.gcc-abbreviated-lambdas-proposal.tk/).
+You can try the compiler live [no longer available].

 I'm hosting a ubuntu build of the compiler on a Amazon EC2 server and running [compiler explorer](https://github.com/mattgodbolt/compiler-explorer) on it.